 Fair Value - The Foundation adheres to the Fair Value Measurements topic of the FASB Codification for all assets that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
 The Fair Value Measurements topic defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
-The Fair Value Measurements topic defines fair value as the price that would be received upon sale of an asset or paid upon transfer of a liability in an orderly transaction between market participants at the measurement date and in the principal or most advantageous market for that asset or liability.
+The Fair Value Measurements topic defines fair value measurements.
+The Fair Value Measurements topic defines fair value measurements topic defines fair value as the price that would be received upon sale of an asset or paid upon transfer of a liability in an orderly transaction between market participants at the measurement date and in the principal or most advantageous market for that asset or liability.
 The fair value should be calculated based on assumptions that market participants would use in pricing the asset or liability, not on assumptions specific to the entity.